The Night You Climb a Glowing Waterfall and Eat the Best Chicken on Earth

 Scotchies, 11 AM

-I'd done Scotchies on my first trip and sworn I'd return.
-The Montego Bay location sits in an open-air structure with corrugated metal roof and pimento wood logs stacked against every wall.
+Scotchies is the one you'll swear you'll return to.
+The Montego Bay location sits in an open-air structure with a corrugated metal roof and pimento wood logs stacked against every wall.
 The pit masters tend long, low fires, chicken halves spread across metal grates blackening slowly in the smoke.

 Half jerk chicken with festival (sweet fried dough) and bammy (cassava flatbread): $8 USD.
-The chicken skin was charred almost black, cracking to reveal meat so moist and spiced that I stopped talking mid-sentence and just ate in silence for five minutes.
+The chicken skin is charred almost black, cracking to reveal meat so moist and spiced that you'll stop talking mid-sentence and just eat in silence for five minutes.

 The scotch bonnet heat builds slowly — you think it's mild, then 30 seconds later your lips tingle, then your eyes water, then you take another bite because the flavor behind the heat is too good to stop for.